-Sterling Systems & Controls, Inc. has provided the custom designed and manufactured automation for an ingredient batching system featuring batching in mixing containers.
-This includes three (3) transfer/mixing scale carts (each a different size capacity) with structural frame, two (2) single scale HMI control panels with Allen Bradley PanelView Plus operator interface terminals (one located at each end of system), two (2) VFD (variable frequency drive) electrical control panels (one located at each end of system), and one (1) common CompactLogix PLC system panel.
+Sterling Systems & Controls, Inc. has provided custom-designed and manufactured automation for an ingredient batching system featuring batching in mixing containers.
+This includes three (3) transfer/mixing scale carts (each a different size capacity) with the structural frame, two (2) single scale HMI control panels with Allen Bradley PanelView Plus operator interface terminals (one located at each end of the system), two (2) VFD (variable frequency drive) electrical control panels (one located at each end of the system), and one (1) common CompactLogix PLC system panel.
 The system utilizes eight (8) ingredient feeders and bins for batching ingredients via gain-in-weight.
 Sterling’s automation system controls the batching process by operating the two-stage feeders as required.
 The “mixing containers”, when filled with a completed batch, will be moved directly to the “container mixer” for mixing.